Georgia

 Is it cheaper to live in Georgia or Washington state?

-Overall cost of living in Atlanta, GA is 34.5% lower than in Seattle, WA.
-The average listing price for a home in Atlanta, GA is $418,200, which is 62.7% lower than Seattle, WA.
-The average cost of groceries in Atlanta, GA is 9.6% lower than Seattle, WA.
+Is it more expensive to live in Atlanta or Seattle?
+Overall cost of living in Seattle, WA is 52.7% higher than in Atlanta, GA.
+The average listing price for a home in Seattle, WA is $1,119,686, which is 167.7% higher than Atlanta, GA.
+The average cost of groceries in Seattle, WA is 9.6% higher than Atlanta, GA.